 1.1.
-The club shall be known as Chesterton Rowing Club hereinafter known as the Club
+The club shall be known as Chesterton Rowing Club (“the Club”)

 2.1.
 The objectives of the Club are to promote a wider participation and interest in the

-of rowing in the Cambridge area.
+sport of rowing in the Cambridge area.

 3.1.
-The following are eligible for membership:
+The following statements apply to Club membership:

-Classes of Membership:
+(c) Classes of Membership:

 Social, coaching and coxing members